MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/feed-permissions.md

 ## Pipelines permissions

 To access your feed from your pipeline, the [corresponding build identity](../../pipelines/process/access-tokens.md#scoped-build-identities) must have the necessary permissions.
-If your pipeline is unable to access your feed, you may need to add the corresponding build identity to your feed's permissions.
+If your pipeline is unable to access your feed, you might need to add the corresponding build identity to your feed's permissions.

 > [!TIP]
 > - The project-level build identity is named `[Project name] Build Service ([Organization name])`, for example `FabrikamFiber Build Service (codesharing-demo)`.